 The man with 7 Ballons d’Or and a worldie of a left foot that has mesmerised people for nearly two decades, and a prolific goalscorer, Lionel Messi is known for his finishing, positioning, quick reactions, and ability to make attacking runs to beat the defensive line.
 Due to his short stature, Messi has a lower centre of gravity than taller players, which gives him greater agility, allowing him to change direction more quickly and evade opposing tackles.

-Before joining Paris Saint-Germain on a free transfer this summer, Messi spent his entire professional club career playing for Spanish giants FC Barcelona.
+Before joining Paris Saint-Germain on a free transfer last summer, Messi spent his entire professional club career playing for Spanish giants FC Barcelona.
 He won a club-record 35 trophies, including ten LaLiga titles, seven Copas del Rey and four UEFA Champions League titles among many others.

 Messi holds the records for most goals in LaLiga, most goals in a LaLiga or European league season (50), most hat-tricks in LaLiga and the UEFA Champions League, and most assists in LaLiga, most assists in a LaLiga season and the Copa América.
 He also holds the record for most international goals by a male South American player.